MethodAtlas

 Economics LettersDOI: 10.1016/j.econlet.2022.110874

-Porreca extended the synthetic DID estimator to staggered treatment adoption settings, where multiple units adopt treatment at different times.
+Porreca extends the synthetic DID estimator to staggered treatment adoption settings, where multiple units adopt treatment at different times.
 The method constructs a localized estimator in which treated units are compared to a never-treated control group weighted on both the time and unit dimensions.

 Survey (1)